Konamiman/Sjasm/README.txt

 sjasm [options] inputfile [outputfile [listfile [exportfile]]]

 Options:
--L  output a list of all defined labels in the listing -Q  do not list the source and resulting objectcode in listfile -I  specify a directory to search for includefiles
+-L  output a list of all defined labels in the listing.
+-Q  do not list the source and resulting objectcode in listfile.
+-I  specify a directory to search for includefiles.
 -S  output a .SYM symbolfile which contains all labels.
+-E  send error messages to the standard error pipe, instead of the standard output pipe.
+-V  produce error messages in Visual Studio format.
+-C  enable compatibility with Compass.

 Options may be grouped, and it's permitted to place them anywhere.
 Examples: